 Major facilities must comply with the full requirements of N.J.A.C.
 7:1E.
 Key provisions include testing and inspection of above-ground storage tanks; assuring adequate secondary containment; training employees; maintaining security; keeping required records; developing standard operating procedures; and related requirements as described in the regulation.
 Facilities must also document their compliance by submitting two plans to the Bureau: a Discharge Prevention, Containment and Countermeasure (DPCC) plan, and a Discharge Cleanup and Removal (DCR) plan.
 These documents must be submitted and approved by the Bureau before a site can operate as a major facility.

 Facilities that are not considered major facilities must still comply with certain key provisions of N.J.A.C.
 7:1E, and in particular the requirements for reporting a discharge of a hazardous substance, as described in N.J.A.C.
 7:1E-5.
 This includes calling the toll-free DEP emergency line at 1-877-WARNDEP (1-877-927-6337), which is available 24 Hours a Day, 7 Days a Week.
 Discharges must be reported within 15 minutes, as explained in the regulation.
-A written discharge confirmation report must also be sent to the Department.
+Additionally, major facilities and transmission pipelines must submit a written discharge confirmation report to the Department.

 The definition of hazardous substances in N.J.A.C.
 7:1E is also referred to in other regulations administered by the Department.